 This section tells you how to get a Virgin Money Cashback account and how to manage it.

-To set up a Virgin Money Cashback account and earn cashback you’ll need an eligible Virgin Money current account.
+To set up a Virgin Money Cashback account and earn cashback you’ll need an eligible Virgin Money or Virgin Atlantic Credit Card, or an eligible Virgin Money current account.

 Virgin Money Cashback is a customer cashback programme.
-This means if you have one or more current accounts with us you’ll earn cashback on each eligible account and can view and manage your cashback as one total.
+This means if you have one or more products with us you’ll be able to earn cashback on each eligible product.
+If you have multiple eligible products, we will look to combine your Virgin Money cashback accounts to make it easier for you to view and manage your cashback as one total.

-You can get Virgin Money Cashback once you sign-up to the programme in your Virgin Money Mobile Banking app.
-We don’t want you to miss out, so get in touch if you’re not able to use our app.
+You can get Virgin Money Cashback once you sign-up to the programme in your Virgin Money apps.
+If you have a credit card and current account with us, you’ll have to sign up to Virgin Money Cashback on both the Virgin Money Mobile Banking and Virgin Money Credit Card apps to receive cashback on your credit and debit card spending.
+We don’t want you to miss out, so get in touch if you’re not able to use our apps.

-Don’t worry, any current account or digital banking terms you have with Virgin Money will stay exactly the same.
+Don’t worry, any credit card credit agreement, current account or digital banking terms you have with Virgin Money will stay exactly the same.

 We tailor our offers based on what we know about you – like where you use your card, how much you spend on your card, your Direct Debits, where you live, the products you hold with us, and when your birthday is.

 We’ll do the same for any credit card additional cardholders too - you might see offers that look more like they’re up their street than yours.

 Some offers may be subject to age restrictions, for example those related to alcohol.